Our Company Services

-The Netherlands Antilles are located north of Venezuela with a population of approximately 200,000 people.
+The Netherlands Antilles is located north of Venezuela with a population of approximately 200,000 people.
 Technically, they are a constituent part of the Kingdom of the Netherlands but, in reality, are self-governing save for defence and foreign affairs.
 Unlike many other ‘tax havens’ the Dutch Antilles have had a number of treaty partners apart from the Netherlands.

-The Netherlands Antilles (N.A.) was one of the earliest offshore financial and tax planning centers and it continues to be important to this day.
+The Netherlands Antilles (N.A.) was one of the earliest offshore financial and tax planning centres and it continues to be important to this day.
 N.A.
 Offshore Companies together with Dutch Companies have been very attractive combinations to tax planners from countries having favourable tax treaties with Holland.
-In addition to the favorable Tax arrangements with Holland, the features that make the Netherlands Antilles particularly interesting for establishing offshore investment, holding and real estate companies, include:
+In addition to the favourable Tax arrangements with Holland, the features that make the Netherlands Antilles particularly interesting for establishing offshore investment, holding and real estate companies, include:

 The population of the Netherlands Antilles is 207,827 (July 1999 est.), a large proportion of which reside on the island of Curacao.
 Population growth rate: 1.01% (1999 est.).